google/flax/docs/getting_started.md

 +++ {"id": "Y3iHFiAuH41s"}

-## 13. Initialize train state
+## 13. Initialize the `TrainState`

-Remember that function initializes both the model parameters and the optimizer and puts both into the training state dataclass that is returned.
+Remember that your custom `create_train_state` function initializes both the model parameters and the optimizer and puts both into the training state dataclass that is returned.

 ```{code-cell}
 :id: Mj6OfdEEIU-o